stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- Only compare when the upper most protocol matches.
+TCP with TCP, UDP with UDP, ICMP with ICMP.
 - Add an automatic comparison of the current 'models' (e.g. markov models) with all the 'unknown' models in a new dataset.
 - Add notes to detections
 - Live analysis